zeichen/ant-design/.github/CONTRIBUTING.md

 ## Tips about Feature Request

-If you believe that Ant Design should provide some features, but it does not.
+If you believe that Vsi Design should provide some features, but it does not.
 You could create an issue to discuss.
-However, Ant Design is not Swiss Army Knife, there are some features which Ant Design will not support:
+However, Vsi Design is not Swiss Army Knife, there are some features which Vsi Design will not support:

 1. Request or operate data